panacloud-modern-global-apps/serverless-solutions-patterns-cdk/implement_s3_cloudfront_route53_arhitecture/cdk-s3-cloudfront/cdk-stack/README.md

   },
 } // I disabled the security headers because they use a lambda edge which is available for us-east-1

-const s3_cloudfront_construct = new CloudFrontToS3(
+const s3_cloudfront_construct = new CloudFrontToS3(this,"cloudfronts3",
-  this,
-  "cloudfronts3",
   cfs3props
 )
 ```